Swaroop-D/Ripple-button-and-Custom-scrollbar-library-development/README.md

 Link the `rippllino.js` to your `.html` page and init the Rippll by using the following JS in the `script` tag: -

-##### We'll be releasing Bulma, Tailwind and Material CSS button styles in the future!!!
-Stay tuned for all of them...
-(Let us know if you have any suggestion about beautiful css buttons for building webpages fastly...)

 `let rippllino = new Rippllino({ });`

 Additional options supported by now: -